The River of Blood: Historical accuracy

 No such event ever took place at this site.
 One local historian, Craig Swain, cited the killing of two soldiers by citizens in 1861 as the only Civil War event that occurred on the island.

 Two years later, on June 27–28, 1863, General J.E.B.
 Stuart led 4,500 Confederate soldiers north across the Potomac at Rowser's Ford from the Lowes Island area, on the ride to Gettysburg, but no fatalities were recorded.

 According to the president of the Virginia Piedmont Heritage Area Association, the only Civil War battle in the area was the Battle of Ball's Bluff, 11 mi upriver.
 Other historians consulted by The New York Times for a story in 2015 agreed; one of them had written to the Trump Organization about the falsehood.
 Trump himself disputed the historians' statements:

 That was a prime site for river crossings.
 So, if people are crossing the river, and you happen to be in a civil war, I would say that people were shot – a lot of them.

 "How would they know that?"
 Mr. Trump asked when told that local historians had called his plaque a fiction.
 "Were they there?"

 Trump said that "numerous historians" had told him the story of the River of Blood, though he later changed that to say the historians had spoken to "my people".
 Finally he said, "Write your story the way you want to write it.
 You don't have to talk to anybody.
 It doesn't make any difference.
 But many people were shot.
 It makes sense."

 The story broke while Donald Trump's presidential campaign was in full swing, and journalist Rob Crilly noted that at that time he "has had more weighty facts to clarify, such as his claim that Muslims in New Jersey cheered on the day of the 9/11 attacks – an old rumour that has long been discredited – and his latest boast, that he watched people jumping to their deaths from the Twin Towers from his Manhattan flat, 4 mi away".
 According to Jack Holmes of Esquire magazine, the ahistorical marker is symptomatic of the Trump administration; Jack Holmes points at other historical blunders made by members of the Trump administration, including Kellyanne Conway's reference to the non-existent Bowling Green massacre and Sean Spicer's claim that even Hitler had not used chemical weapons in conventional warfare, although Zyklon-B was used to exterminate prisoners in the Holocaust.

-Other commentators looked at Trump's golf-course plaque in the context of his many-time expressed admiration for President Andrew Jackson – especially evident in May 2017, when President Trump appeared to suggest that he believed that Jackson lamented the Civil War (and could have stopped it) despite Jackson having died sixteen years before its outbreak.
+Other commentators looked at Trump's golf-course plaque in the context of his many-time expressed admiration for President Andrew Jackson – especially evident in May 2017, when then-President Trump appeared to suggest that he believed that Jackson lamented the Civil War (and could have stopped it) despite Jackson having died sixteen years before its outbreak.